Kaitag Dictionary §

 • ул бета́ра "to look" → ул а́бетур "didn't look"

-• чи бага́ра "to see" → чи ва́живде у? ва́живда "did you see?
+• чи бага́ра "to see" → чи ба́живде у? ба́живда "did you see?
 I did"

-• чер цабирьо́ра "to return" → чер ма́цирьотте "don't return"
+• чер цабирһо́ра "to return" → чер ма́цирһотте "don't return"

-The conventions described in this section prioritize consistency and transparency — predictable rules that can serve as a foundation for future standardization.
-A proper orthographic system for Kaitag remains an important work for the future.
+The conventions described in this section prioritize consistency, predictability, and transparency at this early stage.
+A proper orthographic system for Kaitag remains important work ahead.

 Version History §

-v1.0 (May 2025): Initial release.
-Co-authored with Gasanova U. U., based on her dissertation's Shilyagi village wordlist.
-Additional sources: Temirbulatova S. M. (2004, 2008, 2021), Gabibova K. M. (2009).
+v1.0 (May 2025): In collaboration with prof. Gasanova U. U., based on her dissertation's Shilyagi village wordlist (2012).
 Includes accented headwords, grammatical forms, POS tags, and dialectal variants.
-Spoken introduction: "Meet the Kaitag Dictionary".
+Additional references: Temirbulatova S. M. (2004, 2008, 2021), Gabibova K. M. (2009).
+Spoken introduction: "Meet the Kaitag Dictionary" (in Russian).